jexia/semaphore/README.md

 # Maestro [![GoDoc](https://godoc.org/github.com/jexia/maestro?status.svg)](https://godoc.org/github.com/jexia/maestro) ![Go CI](https://github.com/jexia/maestro/workflows/Go%20CI/badge.svg)

-Maestro is a tool to orchistrate requests inside your microservice architecture.
+Maestro is a tool to orchestrate requests inside your microservice architecture.
 A request could be manipulated passed branched to different services to be returned as a single output.

 The key features of Maestro are: